Healthy Homes Assessment Brown Owl

 What We Do

-As building inspectors we deal with all the components of specialist home Inspections.
-We are there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the aspects of specialist home inspections.
+We’re here to ensure that you make the best choice when it comes to buying your next home.

-We are specialised in a range of services to ensure you are completely updated on the condition of any property you might be thinking of buying or selling along with other services.
+We offer a wide range of solutions to make sure you are completely informed of the condition of any property you might be thinking of buying or selling in addition to other services.

-Not only do we work with you , but we also work with major clients, including municipal councils and banks, and insurance firms.
-Evidently , they appreciate the peace of mind provided, thanks to the information in our building inspection reports.
+We not only work with you but we also have major clients, including municipal councils and banks and insurance firms.
+They clearly appreciate this peace of mind provided, by the data contained in our building inspection reports.

-With our systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the Report, you can actually see any problems that might be identified.
-Thanks to our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.
+Our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your report, you can actually see any issues that may be identified.
+With our comprehensive report, it is not surprising that we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports